Breaking Down the Real Meaning of an XDR Solution

 Whether XDR vs SIEM comparison for data correlation, or XDR vs SOAR comparison for automation, this blog post explains how XDR will aptly substitute for these tools as well with an integrated, less complex and best-of-breed architecture to detect threats in companies of today.

 Extended Detection and Response (XDR) is an integrated cybersecurity solution that unifies threat detection and response across an organization.
+XDR is effective in managing security across endpoints, networks, and cloud environments.
 Unlike traditional security tools that work in many different security layers, XDR correlates different security products — like endpoints, networks, and servers — to provide organizations with an overall picture of their security posture.

-Furthermore, XDR architecture is able to provide improved threat intelligence and detection, through data correlation from all sources, allowing for attributed analysis and automated response.
+Furthermore, XDR architecture is able to provide improved threat intelligence and advanced threat detection, through data correlation from all sources, allowing for attributed analysis and automated response.

 Security Information and Event Management (SIEM) is a central solution that collects, stores, and analyzes log data from across an organization’s IT environment.
 SIEM stands for Security Information and Event Management.
 The term is a combination of two main functions of the tool: